A Complete Guide to the Wine Production Process

 Most red wines are pressed!
 Since winemakers want the tannins, color, and phenolics to leak into the red wine must, pressing isn’t done until near the end of fermentation.

-Stage 2: Tanks and Fermentation
+Stage 2 in the Process of Making Wine: Tanks and Fermentation

 Tanks